rmsanchez93/js-quotes-practice/README.md

 If you already have it installed, run the server by: `$ json-server --watch db.json`.

-## Build a simple, Event-driven, JavaScript DOM-modifying application
+## Build a  Event-driven, JavaScript DOM-modifying application

 * Populate page with quotes with a `GET` request to `http://localhost:3000/quotes?_embed=likes`.
 The query string in this URL tells